fcrespel/karaplan/docs/deployment/README.md

 ## Database

-An external database is required for deployment, e.g. MySQL.
-Other database types supported by Spring Boot, such as PostgreSQL, may also work but have not been tested.
+An external database is required for deployment, either MySQL, MariaDB or PostgreSQL.

 ## Authentication